 What would you want in a device which costs same as a low end ultrabook?
 I would say nothing less than ‘perfection’.
-That is what struck me the moment I got my hands on the HTC One which comes with a quad core processor, 2 RAM, Jelly Bean operating system, the much talked about Beats Audio, a new Ultrapix camera technology and lots more.
+That is what struck me the moment I got my hands on the HTC One which comes with a quad core processor, 2 GB RAM, Android Jelly Bean operating system, the much talked about Beats Audio, a new Ultrapix camera technology and lots more.

 From the specification, ofcourse it looks like the ‘one’ phone that everyone with a desire for the best should vouch for.
 But is it really the one for which you should spend RS 42,900?
 Here is our take on the HTC One which was launched in India earlier this month.